mgmartel/WP-Tiles/readme.txt

 = Can I change what is shown on the tiles? =

+Yes!
+The content of the tiles is determined by the 'byline template'.
+As with everything in WP Tiles, you can either set the template in the options panel, or put it in the shortcode directly.
+In the shortcode use the `byline_template` attribute for the byline on *image tiles*.
+Use `byline_template_textonly` for bylines on *text-only tiles*.

+In the template, wherever you put the following tags, they will be replaced by content from the post:

+* `%title%, %content%, %date%, %excerpt%, %link%, %author%, %featured_image%` - All taken from the post
+* `%categories%` - Comma separated list of categories
+* `%category_links%` - Like above, but with links
+* `%tags, %tag_links%` - Same as categories
+* `%meta:META_KEY%` - Replace META_KEY by the meta key you want to display
+* `%tax:TAXONOMY%, %tax_links:TAXONOMY%`

+Also see [this](http://wp-tiles.com/docs/byline-templates/) page in our documentation.

-= Can I show tiles in my templates, for example on in the category archives? =
+= Can I add WP Tiles to my theme or plugin?
+Or can I show tiles in my templates, for example on in the category archives? =

 To show WP Tiles in your templates, there are template tags available.
-In the future, we will document these on the website.
+See the documentation on the website [here](http://wp-tiles.com/docs/template-tags).

 == Screenshots ==